-The story of the hunt for a serial killer, 2015 film adaptation Child 44 is crammed with metaphors of heaven and hell.
+The story of the hunt for a serial killer, Daniel Espinosa’s film adaptation of Child 44 is crammed with metaphors of heaven and hell.

-Soldier and soviet hero Leo Demidov (Tom Hardy) joins the military police when World War II ends.
+After WWII, soldier and soviet hero Leo Demidov (Tom Hardy) joins the military police.
 Hunting traitors is important work in Stalin’s Russia, and Demidov’s team is brutally effective at it.
 But then Demidov’s wife Raisa (Noomi Rapace) falls under suspicion.

 Demidov is exiled from Moscow and demoted to a local police force.
 There, he’s drawn to a series of deaths involving young boys.
 As hidden forces conspire to stop the investigation, Demidov must race to stop a serial killer before yet another child is murdered.